mozilla/legal-docs/en/formulaic_content_policies.md

 (c) Sexual services;
 (d) Products made from endangered animals;
 (e) Human blood, organs, body parts, or skeletal remains;
-(f) Services that involve trafficking in, trading, or or enslaving human beings
+(f) Services that involve trafficking in, trading, or enslaving human beings

 Content that violates this rule will be deleted, and accounts that share such items may be suspended, and in extreme cases, information may be shared with law enforcement.